sneakaway-studio/tally-tracker-explorer/README.md

 - Time span that you are viewing
 - Zoomed in view of each player that shows you specific highlights from their game play which include km scrolled and trackers blocked

 Don't know what a product monster is?
-See Tally Saves the Internet About page.
+See https://tallysavestheinternet.com/about

 ## Techrider